 Warren Gatland: I'll pick 15 Englishmen if it's the best Lions team

-Lions coach Warren Gatland insists he will field an entire team of Englishmen against Australia if he thinks it is the best team available.
+Warren Gatland will field an 'entire team of Englishmen' against Australia if he thinks it is the best team available

 Gatland raised eyebrows on Tuesday by claiming that a large number of English players in the 37-man squad will generate extra pressure.

 He made reference to the "circus" that England's 2011 World Cup campaign became and said he was worried by the extra media attention English players bring.

 But, speaking to the Telegraph on Wednesday, he dismissed concerns that he may be biased against England players when it comes to naming his squad, and team.

 Gatland said: "I am extremely disappointed that anybody should try to misinterpret what I said and try to say that will count against English players - that's absolute rubbish.